Citizenship · Serbian Passport Updated June 2026

 130+

-The Serbian passport provides visa-free or visa-on-arrival access to over 130 countries, including the entire Schengen Area, the UK, Russia, China, Turkey, and most of Southeast Asia and Latin America.
+Visa-free or visa-on-arrival access to 130+ countries, including the Schengen Area, the UK, Russia, China, Turkey, and much of Southeast Asia and Latin America.

 EU

-Serbia is an official European Union candidate country.
-If and when accession occurs, Serbian citizens would gain full EU citizenship rights — including freedom of movement, work, and residence across all EU member states.
+Serbia is an official EU candidate.
+If accession occurs, Serbian citizens would gain EU rights — freedom of movement, work, and residence across member states.

 CEFTA

-Serbian citizens and Serbian-registered businesses have preferential access to CEFTA markets (Western Balkans) and benefit from Serbia's 22+ bilateral free trade agreements, including with the EU, Russia, China, and Turkey.
+Preferential access to CEFTA (Western Balkans) markets plus Serbia's 22+ bilateral free trade agreements, including the EU, Russia, China, and Turkey.

 10%